CSC207-UofT/course-project-group-010/phase1/Solid Design Principles.md

 If the command ever changes, it's easy to find the help string and change it too.
 However, I acknowledge that I didn't change this functionality and didn't understand the TA's comment, so this may not follow SOLID principles and I will change it when I understand why it is bad.

+Another issue that definitely violates the LSP is the casting that is used in some commands.
+For example, rating only allows a studentuser, but in the rate command, all that can be passed into the command is a user.
+Currently, we check instanceof to assert that the object we pass in is a studentuser before downcasting it, but there are definitely alternatives.
+For example, this logic shouold probably be checked in the use case class itself, and it should be validated a bit differently(eg. using the PermissionLevel variable that can identify a user as a student or instructor)

 ##Interface segregation principle (ISP)